 Teachers felt they were able to raise concerns about various issues.
 These could then be examined and areas for improvement could addressed.
-Some improvements include: upgrade of all staff chairs at their work desks to functioning ergonomic chairs; adjustments were made to the meeting processes and schedules to ensure more efficient meetings and a reduction where appropriate; review of reporting process has led to better clarity of what is required and greater use of technology to decrease workload.
+Some improvements include: workload in relation to reporting and clarity of what is required; adjustments were made to the meeting processes and schedules to ensure more efficient meetings and a reduction where appropriate; provision of tea, coffee, bottled water and newspapers by the College staff previously paid for these items through the staff association; increased opportunities to participate in decision-making committees and working groups.